 When the institution was founded 40 years ago, it set out to change global food systems through its students.
 “The purpose of the university was not to prepare professionals.
 It was to prepare leaders with professions,” Arturo Condo, President of EARTH, tells Food Tank.

-EARTH’s holistic approach to education is informed by three primary tenets: learn by doing, learn by living together, and student-centered learning.
+EARTH’s holistic approach to education is informed by three primary tenets: learning-by-doing, learn by living together, and student-centered learning.
 This ideology has helped to create a school culture that values diverse perspectives and recognizes the importance of interactive collaboration.

 “We challenge our students to break down stereotypes, foster inclusivity, and become forward-thinkers.
 Students live these values daily, ensuring they can apply them wherever they go after graduation,” Alan Kelso, Chair of the EARTH University Board of Directors, tells Food Tank.